 EMUI: Navigation dock

 Huawei is trying to solve this problem with its Navigation dock, a translucent floating button you can use instead of the traditional home, back, and multitasking keys.
 It can be placed anywhere on the screen for easy access.
-You can enable it by going to Settings > Smart assistance > System navigation > Navigation dock.
+You can enable it by going to Settings > System > System navigation > Navigation dock.
 The path may be slightly different depending on your device.

 The navigation dock is simple to use: tap it to go back, long press to go to the home screen, and hold and slide to activate the multitasking menu.
 You can check what this looks like in action in the screenshots above.